Murray Scown

 Academic Background

-I joined the team at LUCSUS as a post-doc in November, 2016, following an 18-month ORISE research position with the U.S. Environmental Protection Agency.
 At the EPA I conducted hydrogeomorphic characterisation and spatial statistical modelling of nutrients in stream networks of the Ohio River Basin.
 I also developed an interest in viewing rivers as social-ecological systems, and began exploring the physical integrity of rivers and the well-being of local communities as interacting components of the same system.

-I gained my PhD in Geography from the University of New England, Armidale, Australia, in 2015.
+I gained my PhD in Geography from the University of New England, Armidale, Australia.
 I investigated the spatial complexity of floodplain landscapes in Australia, South Africa, and the USA using light detection and ranging (lidar) digital elevation models, and determined external controls on floodplain surface complexity across a range of spatial scales.
 I also hold an Honours degree in Geography from the University of New England and a Bachelor of Environmental Science from the University of Canberra, Australia.

 Publications